 Globally species are going extinct at rates up to 1,000 times the background rates typical of Earth’s past.
 The direct causes of biodiversity loss being habitat change, overexploitation, the introduction of invasive alien species, nutrient loading and climate change.

 The latest Living Planet Index shows an average decline of 60% in population sizes of thousands of vertebrate species around the world between 1970 and 2014.

-More than a quarter of the assessed species (around 100,000) are threatened with extinction.
+More than a quarter of species assessed by the IUCN (around 100,000) are threatened with extinction.
 That is 40% of all amphibians, 25% of all mammals, 34% of all conifers, 14% of all birds, 33% of reef-building corals, 31% of sharks and rays.

 Corals reefs are suffering mass die-offs from heat stress.
 These events are becoming much more common with back to back die-offs on the Great Barrier Reef in Australia in 2016 and 2017.
-The predictions are that at even at 2C of warming these heat waves will occur on an annual basis.
+The predictions are that at just 2C of warming above pre-industrial temperatures these

 “20 years from now, every summer will be too hot for corals: they will disappear as dominant members of tropical reef systems by 2040-2050.
 It’s hard to argue it any other way.” – Prof. Ove Hoegh-Guldberg directs the Global Change Institute at the University of Queensland.

 Catastrophic reductions in global insect populations have profound consequences for ecological food chains and human crop pollination.

 There is strong evidence that many insect populations are under serious threat and are declining in many places across the globe.
 Multiple pressures might include habitat loss, agro-chemical pollutants, invasive species and climate change.